nodejs/node/doc/api/dgram.md

 For UDP sockets, this object will contain `address`, `family` and `port` properties.

-It throws `EBADF` if called on an unbound socket.
+This method throws `EBADF` if called on an unbound socket.

 ### `socket.bind([port][, address][, callback])`
 <!-- YAML